Editor's note: The Bloom Hybrid is now discontinued. Please visit our list of top latex mattresses for similar options.

 Avocado is ranked at a 7, which might feel medium-firm or firm to most shoppers.
-This may be better suiting for stomach and back sleepers who prefer a firmer comfort level as this should prevent the hips from sinking, promoting proper spinal alignment.
+This may be better suited for stomach and back sleepers who prefer a firmer comfort level as this should prevent the hips from sinking, promoting proper spinal alignment.
 The company offers an additional pillow top that can be added to create a softer feel with extra pressure relief.

 Avocado is designed to provide just the right amount of pressure relief or support where you need it most through zoned comfort materials.
-The springs inside the Bloom bed are designed to compress individually under the sleeper’s weight, which should help to keep the spine properly aligned.
+The springs inside the Bloom bed are designed to compress individually under the sleeper’s weight, which should help keep the spine properly aligned.

 Comparing Sinkage and Bounce

 Lying on the Avocado mattress, shoppers will float on the surface of this bed, being held aloft in a gentle cradle that allows air to easily reach the body, which should reduce overheating.
-The latex in the Bloom, especially the softer models, offers a bit more sinkage, allowing sleepers to nestle into a deeper cradle that hugs their curves, providing enhanced lumbar support to the lower back.
+The latex in the Bloom offers, especially the softer models, offers a bit more sinkage, allowing sleepers to nestle into a deeper cradle that hugs their curves, providing enhanced lumbar support to the lower back.

 Comparing Motion Transfer

 Because of the springs inside these products, shoppers may experience quite a bit of motion transfer.
 In general, most people should have no trouble sleeping on these beds, with perhaps only the most sensitive of sleepers experiencing disruptions from feeling their partner’s movements.